 - I then attach metal D rings and picture cord to the back so the work is ready to hang on the wall.

-- I have two Husqvarna Viking embroidery machines: a Designer 1, and a Topaz 30.
+- I have a Husqvarna Viking embroidery machines: a Designer 1.

 - I use wooden frames and aluminium push pins for stretching fabric to paint on.